lujonathanh/lujonathanh.github.io/index.md

 **[Twitter](twitter.com/JonathanLu11)**

-<sub> Note: this is just a website.
-It's no substitute for meeting me in person! </sub>
+<sub> Note: this website gives some info, but the best way to get to know me is to meet me in person! </sub>

 # Writing and Presentations